chimericdream/worldofpannotia.com/src/_prestige_classes/slayer.md

         desc: |
           After reaching 6th level, a slayer is protected from all devices, powers, and spells that reveal location.
 This ability protects against information gathering by clairsentience powers or effects that reveal location.

-          The ability even foils _bend reality_, _limited wish_, _miracle_, _reality revision_, and _wish_when they are used to gain information about the slayer's location (however, _metafaculty_can pierce this protective barrier).
+          The ability even foils _bend reality_, {% spell_link limited-wish %}, {% spell_link miracle %}, _reality revision_, and {% spell_link wish %}when they are used to gain information about the slayer's location (however, _metafaculty_can pierce this protective barrier).
 In the case of _remote viewing_ or _scrying_ that scans an area a slayer is in, the effect works, but the slayer simply isn't detected. _Remote viewing_ or _scrying_ attempts that are targeted specifically at a slayer do not work.
 This ability is active as long as the slayer is psionically focused.
       - name: "Breach Power Resistance"
         type: "Su"
         desc: |